arpitsri3/carND_P9/writeup_report.md

 #### 1. Briefly discuss what could you do to make the implementation more robust?

-The result has a for improvement .
+The result has a room for improvement .
 There are a couple of hyperparameter tuning algorithms , which i'd like to try out (once i understand them better) to make the solution robust and make the control as smooth as possible.
 I feel that manual tuning is really not the best of the ways for implementation even though it is a bit intuitive.